Arminas19/Graphic_Design_Content/README.md

   + The select image field in the create blog page is not yet customized.
 <br>

+## Fixed Bugs & Issues
+ * Fixed Issues:
+  + The product's name and descriptions have been re-made using the admin panel.

 # Deployment
 * Github repo - https://github.com/Arminas19/Graphic_Design_Content
 * Heroku app - https://graphic-design-project.herokuapp.com/